-Throughout the unprecedented time our nation experienced this spring, the essential role of our food producers and suppliers, including dairy farmers, became even more evident as they worked diligently to provide our communities with needed items.
+Throughout the coronavirus pandemic, the essential role of our food producers and suppliers, including dairy farmers, has become ever more evident as they worked diligently to provide our communities with needed items.
 When we consider the skills that it takes to be a dairy farmer, animal care and agriculture may come to mind.
 But what about math?
 As with running any business, numbers are top of mind for dairy farmers as they calculate how much feed their herd will need to stay healthy, how many gallons of milk they will provide to school systems, restaurants, and home consumers, how much energy they can save by using technology effectively, and more.

 This free educational program from American Dairy Association North East (ADANE), created in cooperation with the curriculum specialists at Young Minds Inspired (YMI), includes engaging activities built on standards-based math skills that profile a day in the life of a dairy farmer.
-Students will help the farmer by computing the math needed to provide care for her cows and practice sustainability on her farm.
+Students will help farmers by computing the math needed to provide care for their cows and practice sustainability on their farms.
 And at the end of the day, students will calculate how the farmer's family can follow the USDA MyPlate guidelines for healthy eating and apply those same guidelines to their families' meals at home.